Carlo Mastrangelo: Solo career as "Carlo": 1962–1964

+Separate work with Dion, and Belmonts reunion: 1966–1967

-Between 1964 and 1966 Mastrangelo was Dion DiMucci's occasional songwriting partner, backup vocalist, and drummer in the group "Dion and the Wanderers".
+Between 1964 and 1966 Mastrangelo was Dion DiMucci's occasional songwriting partner, backup vocalist, and drummer in the group "Dion and the Wanderers", which also featured John Falbo on guitar and Pete Baron on bass.
 Recording for Columbia Records, they released four uncharted singles and made national appearances on Dick Clark's "Where The Action Is" and "The Lloyd Thaxton Show".

-In late 1966, the three original Belmonts; Mastrangelo, Milano, and D'Aleo, reunited with DiMucci and released the album, "Dion & The Belmonts Together Again", for ABC Records.
+In late 1966, the three original Belmonts (Mastrangelo, Milano, and D'Aleo) reunited with DiMucci and released the album, "Dion & The Belmonts Together Again", for ABC Records.
 Produced by "DiMont Music", Mastrangelo played drums and DiMucci contributed guitar to reduce the need for additional session musicians.
 Two singles were released from the LP "My Girl The Month of May"/"Berimbau" and "Movin' Man"/"For Bobbie".

 Neither charted in the United States, but fared better in England.
 During their brief reunion they appeared on the popular "Clay Cole Show" debuting "Berimbau" and "My Girl The Month of May", and occasionally performed at local New York City clubs such as "The Mardi Gras" on Staten Island (April 29, 1967) before disbanding.

-Later career
+The Endless Pulse and other bands, later career: 1967–1992

 In the late 1960s, Mastrangelo was lead vocalist for The Endless Pulse, recording three uncharted singles for Laurie Records.
 Subsequent releases included the bubblegum rock, Ernie Maresca produced, "Shoo-Fly Pie & Apple Pan Dowdy" on Tower Records, followed by a progressive version of the Peggy Lee classic "Fever" and "Let There Be Love" on the Raftis label.
 In the early 1970s, The Endless Pulse retooled itself as the jazz-rock ensemble Pulse, with Mastrangelo on lead vocals, drums, percussion, and kazoo.
 Other members included Kenny Sambolin, Richie Goggin, Bill Golden and Chris Gentile.
 In late 1971, they recorded the LP Pulse feat.
 Carlo Mastrangelo, later released in 1972 on the small Thimble label.
 Most of the material on the ten-track album was written by Mastrangelo, with an emphasis placed on organ and fuzz guitar.
 The LP is noted for being one of the few hard rock albums featuring a kazoo solo.

 After Pulse disbanded, Mastrangelo formed and sang lead for The Midnite Sun, a popular New York City area nightclub band.
 Members included fellow ex-Pulse bassist Kenny Sambolin, lead guitarist Bobby Coleman, backup vocalist Judy Purse, and Mastrangelo's cousin Joey DeMaria on drums.
 Mastrangelo later replaced DeMaria on drums, with Charlie Carlisi replacing Coleman on lead guitar.

 Mastrangelo, D'Aleo, Milano, and DiMucci reunited in New York City on June 2, 1972, for a Richard Nader "Rock and Roll Revival" concert.
 The live performance, recorded by Warner Brothers, was titled "Dion and The Belmonts – Reunion: Live at Madison Square Garden 1972".
 The following year, all four original members did another reunion concert at the Nassau Coliseum on Long Island, NY with no recording ever being issued.